nalinimsingh/nalinimsingh.github.io/_pages/index.md

 <div class='main-info' markdown="1">
 ## About
-I'm a PhD student at the [Harvard-MIT Division of Health Sciences and Technology](https://hst.mit.edu/academics/memp), working in the [Medical Vision Group](https://www.csail.mit.edu/research/medical-vision-group) with [Polina Golland](http://people.csail.mit.edu/polina/).
-I'm interested in using signal processing and machine learning to better understand and act upon medical data.
+I'm a PhD student at the [Harvard-MIT Division of Health Sciences and Technology](https://hst.mit.edu/academics/memp).
+My primary research interest is in using techniques from statistical signal processing and machine learning to better understand medical data.

+To that end, I work in the [Medical Vision Group](https://www.csail.mit.edu/research/medical-vision-group) with [Polina Golland](http://people.csail.mit.edu/polina/).
+Currently, I'm also interning at the healthcare subdivision of [Google Brain](https://ai.google/research/teams/brain).

-Previously, I did my undergrad in the [Electrical Engineering and Computer Science](http://www.eecs.mit.edu/) department at MIT.
-I've worked at [Google](https://www.google.com/about/), [IBM Research](http://www.research.ibm.com), and [Draper](http://www.draper.com/).
+Previously, I did my undergrad in the [Electrical Engineering and Computer Science](http://www.eecs.mit.edu/) department at MIT and did research internships at [IBM Research](http://www.research.ibm.com) and [Draper](http://www.draper.com/).

 I also co-founded [Blueprint](https://blueprint.hackmit.org) and served as the president of [MIT HKN](https://hkn.mit.edu).